jdo555/cl-action/README.md

 ```
 Notice that manual mouse movements during the execution of MOVE-MOUSE-TO-GRADUALLY can prevent the cursor from arriving at the correct destination.

-In the following example, tapping the A-key causes virtual keys to be used to triggle the "restore down" functionality of a window, via the pressing of RIGHT-WINDOW-KEY + DOWN-KEY:
+In the following example, tapping the A-key causes virtual keys to be used to trigger the "restore down" functionality of a window, via the pressing of RIGHT-WINDOW-KEY + DOWN-KEY:
 ```common-lisp
 (do-once-after-toggle +vk-a+
   (type-vk-list (list (list +vk-rwin+ +vk-down+))))